Ada-Developers-Academy/core-projects/pygame-blob/intro.md

     - Using dunder methods

 ## Goals
 Python is such a versatile language.
 We can create APIs, do data analysis, build web apps, and create games!
-In this project, we will use OOP to build a game in pygame.
+In this project, we will use OOP to build an animation in pygame.

 **What is pygame?**

 Pygame is a library that allows developers to create games using Python.
-To provide a better visual picture of OOP, we’ll be creating a mini-game of blobs!
+To provide a better visual picture of OOP, we’ll be creating an animation of blobs!

 (Insert gif of finished project)